The Wounded Healer Journey: Shadow To Light

 Rebel’s main shadow traits include their fear, frustration with rules and boundaries, thinking of the Rebel without a clue, or Rebel without a cause.
 In the negative state, they can have a tendency to go against the grain or rules just for the sake of it.
 This can lead to a lot of self-destructive or self-sabotaging patterns in life, relationships, work, and business.

-Ruler Archetype is also known as the Leader, Father, Royalty, or Sovereign Archetype
+Ruler Archetype is also known as the Leader, Father, King, Royalty, or Sovereign Archetype

-Ruler Archetype’s main positive attributes include their natural ability to be a leader, to lead than to be led.
+Ruler Archetype’s main positive attributes include their natural ability to be a leader, to lead than to be led as a Benevolent King.
 They tend to be authoritarian figures, that have courage, strength, and a broad view of a situation.

 Shadow traits of the Ruler Archetype include repressed anger, and the need to dominate some sort of control or power over others.
 And their inability to see what they are suppressing rather than leading or motivating.
 They struggle to trust others and to delegate.
 And insatiable thirst for material success or status, difficulty asking for help or admitting when wrong.